 3. Reduces One’s Credit Score

-Assuming that you want a new home, and your previous house is on record that it was foreclosed, then this will affect your chance of getting a new home.
+Assuming that you want a new home and your previous house is on record that it was foreclosed, this will affect your chance of getting a new home.
 In addition to that, credit companies will not give you loans because they have the impression that you will not pay on time.